Home » Our Conference » Who We Are

 The Arkansas Conference of the United Methodist Church is the organization responsible for coordinating nearly 600 United Methodist churches and ministries and 590 clergy throughout Arkansas “to make disciples of Jesus Christ, who make disciples equipped and sent to transform lives, communities and the world.”

-The Conference is led by Bishop Laura Merrill, who was appointed to serve in Arkansas in 2022, and is made up of five districts (Central, Northwest, Northeast, Southeast, and Southwest) with a Chief Mission Strategist appointed to each district.
+The Conference is led by Bishop Laura Merrill, who was appointed to serve in Arkansas in 2022, and is made up of four districts (Central, Northwest, Northeast, and South) with a Chief Mission Strategist appointed to each district.
 Our Bishop ensures that the Conference focuses on developing principled Christian leaders; creating new places for new people by starting congregations and renewing existing ones; engaging in ministry with the poor; and stamping out killer diseases by improving health globally.
 Our Chief Mission Strategists (also known as District Superintendents) focus on their mission fields and how they can be developed and resourced from church members and attendees to the clergy serving them.

 Over the past 200+ years of United Methodist ministry in Arkansas, six different Annual Conferences have existed to serve the state: the Arkansas, Little Rock, North Arkansas, Southwest, Ouachita, and White River Conferences.
 The first “Arkansas Conference” of the Methodist Episcopal Church (a predecessor to the United Methodist Church) was organized in 1836 in Batesville.
 The Conference also included the upper two-thirds of Louisiana and the Indian Territory.
 Starting in 1854, Arkansas United Methodists were divided into two conferences; with the Ouachita or “Wichita” (later known as the Little Rock) Conference in the southern portion of Arkansas.
 The conference for the northern half of the state remained the Arkansas Conference.
 A third conference, the White River Conference, was organized in 1870 in the northeast part of the state.
 This third conference continued until 1914 when it merged with the Arkansas Conference to form the North Arkansas Conference.